Hit the Deck (1955)

 Instead of coming together to find a solution, everyone quarrels with everyone else and soon the ladies are hanging out on a bench singing the same sad song the men did in that alley.
 Ginger, despondent after wasting six years on Bilge; Susan, who recently had four men fighting over her and now has zero; and Carol, who literally just met Danny a few hours ago but is still very miserable.

-All the men seemed very worried about Susan hanging out with Craig, but no one seems concerned or even questions Carol’s presence with Danny.
+All the men are very worried about Susan hanging out with Craig, but no one acts concerned or even questions Carol’s presence with Danny.
 If Susan is so reckless and naive to go on a date with Craig, Carol is just as bad, if not worse.
 We know Danny is a nice guy, but she doesn’t!
 Plus, she’s an actress, and we know what that might mean!

 Maybe that’s why Helen Rose adorns Carol in all those trim collars.
 Every costume that Debbie Reynolds wears in this film has a collar (except her rehearsal outfit which substitutes a neckerchief), including her adorable green polka dot evening coat.